The best all-season tyres 2021

 Each tyre was attributed a percentage score in each of the individually weighted categories.
 The winner in each test was awarded 100 per cent and the rest were graded in reference to it.
 The scores of each tyre were then totted up to provide an overall average score for that tyre.

 Compressions, cambers, tight turns and long sweepers on this snow-covered track put the tyres to the test.
-The tyre that enabled the fastest lap was the winner here.
+The tyre that enabled the fastest lap was the winner here, implying the best balance and best lateral grip and traction in turns.
+Average lap times were taken.

 We hit the brakes at 62mph and measured the distance taken for the car to come to a halt.